 - 1. Health risk involved in the use of illicit drugs and the abuse of alcohol which often results in poor health and premature death. - 2.
 Help available for drug and alcohol counseling, treatment, and rehabilitation that is offered to all LSCO employees. - 3.
-Local sanctions that include fines and/or imprisonment for violation of local, state or federal drug laws.
+Local sanctions that include fines and/or imprisonment for violation of local, state or federal drug laws. - 4.
+A complete description of these topics, as provided in the Lamar State College Orange 's annual notification to students and employees, is available online at: https://lscostudents-tx.vectorlmsedu.com/login

 Lamar State College Orange is obligated to uphold laws that prohibit the possession, use or distribution of controlled substances.
-Any employee or student who is found to be in violation of these laws will be dismissed and referred to the appropriate legal authority for prosecution.
+Any employee or student found to be in violation of these laws will be dismissed and referred to the appropriate legal authority for prosecution.

-The LSCO Advising and Counseling Center is the source of information and confidential assistance for students who are seeking help for a drug or alcohol related problem.
+The LSCO Advising and Counseling Center provides information and confidential assistance for students seeking help for a drug or alcohol-related problem.
 Students should contact the Advising and Counseling Center, located in Room 354, Ron E. Lewis Building or by phone at 409-882-3340 if they need additional information about this program.

-The LSCO Human Resource Department is the source of information and confidential assistance for employees who are seeking help for a drug or alcohol related problem.
+The LSCO Human Resource Department provides information and confidential assistance for employees seeking help with a drug or alcohol-related problem.
 Employees should contact the HR Department, located in Room 218, Ron E. Lewis Building or by phone at 409-882-3343 if they need additional information about this program.